Francium: Characteristics

 Francium is one of the most unstable of the naturally occurring elements: its longest-lived isotope, francium-223, has a half-life of only 22 minutes.
 The only comparable element is astatine, whose most stable natural isotope, astatine-219 (the alpha daughter of francium-223), has a half-life of 56 seconds, although synthetic astatine-210 is much longer-lived with a half-life of 8.1 hours.
 All isotopes of francium decay into astatine, radium, or radon.
-Francium-223 also has a shorter half-life than the longest-lived isotope of each synthetic element up to and including element 105, dubnium.
+Francium-223 also has a shorter half-life than the longest-lived isotope known of each element up to and including element 105, dubnium.